What is another word for dim?

 dɪmdim

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term dim.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word dim.

 English Synonyms and Antonyms